hamzamou/apiRestValidJson/README.md

-## Basic project on the github of scalatra framework for showing show "Hello Hamza!" ##
+## Basic project on the github of scalatra framework for showing "Hello Hamza!" ##

 # Scalatra Web App #